phac-nml/gnali/README.md

 **Installation**

-We commend installing gNALI as a Conda package. gNALI may be installed on any 64-bit Linux system using Bioconda (further details are available in the documentation [documentation](https://phac-nml.github.io/gnali/install/)):
+We commend installing gNALI as a Conda package. gNALI may be installed on any 64-bit Linux system using Bioconda (further details are available in the [documentation](https://phac-nml.github.io/gnali/install/)):

  1. Install [Bioconda](https://bioconda.github.io/)